 We're testing the ability of the next generation of Max, and prior generations of Max, to adhere to the above guidelines and behaviours.
 This test is conducted both positively and negatively.
 This means we've conducted tests for Max's adherence from our "How Max should behave" chart for both generations of Max, and we then tested Max to ensure it doesn't behave as described in the "How Max should never behave" section.
 We will first conduct tests on the 1st generation of Max for adherence with these positive/negative examinations, asking 22 standardised questions to the model, examining responses and monitoring compliance.
-We will then use these responses and compliance outcomes to adjust our parameters/ instructions for dogAdvisor Max.
+We will then use these responses and compliance outcomes to adjust our parameters/instructions for dogAdvisor Max.
 We will then use these updated parameters to ask the same set of standardised 22 questions to Max Generation 2, looking for improvements in response.
 Where need be, adjustments will be made to instructions to ensure ongoing compliance.
 These will be clearly marked as 'Adjustments' in a separate table.
 To summarise:

-- We will disclose the current guidelines for Max Generation 1 - Max Generation 1 will be tested for adherence to these guidelines in two key ways: [With 22 questions] Max responds how we expect Max to, as outlined above (Positive testing) Max doesn't respond how we don't want it to (Negative testing) - □ Based on our findings, we will then adjust Max's safety and response guidelines.
-These will create our updated testing guidelines and safety instructions. - Max Generation 2 will be tested for adherence to these guidelines in two key ways: - $\ensuremath{\square}$ Positive & negative testing with the same questions used in Max Generation 1 - ◊ Evaluate responses for compliance, and adjusting guidelines where required. - © Goal: We will then deliver our model safety reports and finalise our safety instructions, which will form the foundations for Max's safety constitution.
+- \rightarrow We will disclose the current guidelines for Max Generation 1 - \rightarrow Max Generation 1 will be tested for adherence to these guidelines in two key ways: - \rightarrow Max responds how we expect Max to, as outlined above (Positive testing) - ightarrow Max doesn't respond how we don't want it to (Negative testing)

+\rightarrow Based on our findings, we will then adjust Max's safety and response guidelines.
+These will create our updated testing guidelines and safety instructions.

+\rightarrow Max Generation 2 will be tested for adherence to these guidelines in two key ways:

+- ightarrow Positive & negative testing with the same questions used in Max Generation 1 - \rightarrow Evaluate responses for compliance, and adjusting guidelines where required.

+Max Generation 1 Guideline Disclosure

+What rules and principles we set out for Gen 1